ankitk437/ecommerce--app/README.md

 # ecommerce--app
-A web app for the online order stuff .
+A web app for the  order online ..
 User Permissions
 Admin